mxrch/penglab/README.md

 ## What is Google Colab ?
 Google Colab is a free cloud service, based on Jupyter Notebooks for machine-learning education and research.
 It provides a runtime fully configured for deep learning and free-of-charge access to a robust GPU.

+## Warning
+Google Colab prohibits the use of their services for certain actions, including password cracking.
+By using **Penglab**, you risk getting your Google Colab blocked from accessing Colab runtimes (which is what makes this tool great). **Use at your own risks**.

 ## Benchmarks

 #### Hashcat Benchmark :